vindarel/lisp-journey/content/pythonVSlisp.md

 this route, and choose a better platform from the start.

+Traad is built around a client-http server approach, this is the idea behind LSP…  this reminds me of the architecture of SLIME!
+It has a backend, Swank, and a client (SLIME for Emacs, SLIMA for Atom,…).
-Traad is built around a client-http server approach, this is the idea behind LSP…  this approach reminds me of Lisp's Swank server, the backend of SLIME!
-Swank/SLIME has thus a modern architecture since its inception :) It is moreover based on a stable language whose syntax can not rot and has decades of development behind it, so we can be confident about the tool.
+It thus has a modern architecture since its inception :) It is moreover based on a stable language whose syntax can not rot and has decades of development behind it, so we can be confident about the tool.
 Saying this because it's hard to grasp what